BlaanTeam/BlaanSh/README.md

 	- right: [WSPACE] STRING

 * PARENTHESES MATCHING AND QUOTING:
-	- inside each pair parentheses sould not be an empthy command
+	- inside each pair parentheses should not be an empthy command
 	- every open parentheses has to have a matching closing parentheses
 	- every single/double quote have to be closed
 ```